How ASMR Videos Help Me Cope with My Anxiety

 There are even roleplay videos where ASMRtists pretend to be doctors, nurses, receptionists, librarians, shopping assistants, and pretty much anyone else you can imagine.
 Roleplays are some of my favorite videos because my ASMR is often triggered in comforting and safe situations, like speaking to a kind nurse in a doctor’s office or a friendly shop keeper helping me find something I’m looking for.

 Some of these videos have millions of views.
-There’s also a very active ASMR Reddit where users share the
+There’s also a very active ASMR Reddit where users share the videos they’ve enjoyed.

 In her Elite Daily article, Megan Cary talks about how ASMR has been invaluable in managing her insomnia: “ASMR has not only given me hours of sleep back, but it has also given me hours of my life back.”
 She says that the videos help her turn her mind off and get her to sleep much faster.
 Lifehack also published an article about reducing stress with ASMR, citing ASMR as a creative way to manage anxiety through the euphoric and relaxing state these videos can inspire.